 Developed for three years by Michael Hicks (design, music, programming, writing) and Goncalo Antunes (all art and animations), The Path of Motus weaves gameplay and story together to deliver a poetic experience unlike anything before it.

 The Path of Motus will launch on PlayStation 4, Xbox One and Steam this summer.
 Pricing will be announced when the game is closer to launch.
+An Educational Version will also be released for use in schools.

 Determined to explore their design approach further, Michael and Goncalo spent two years developing Pillar for PlayStation 4, Steam and Xbox 360.
 Pillar was designed to express different types of personality traits through gameplay.
 The game featured several different characters, each with a different set of gameplay mechanics depending on their personality... for example, introverted characters had a certain amount of energy that would drain in the presence of other characters.
 Pillar was played by over 320,000 players worldwide and was featured in publications such as Game Informer as an example of innovation in the video game industry.
 The team considered Pillar a partial success, and soon began fishing for a new project to work on after its 2015 release.

 Three different projects were prototyped in late 2015, but eventually the team felt called to completely remake Sententia using the knowledge they gained from Pillar.
 After realizing how vastly different the game's execution is from the original, they decided to rename the project to The Path of Motus.
 While the core idea of Sententia remains, the game uses the psychological design approach from Pillar and pushes it even farther.
 Goncalo, who is a Portugal native, flew to USA to stay with Michael for six months towards the end of the game's development.
 "I feel like this game has been six years in the making, all of the things we've learned from the last two projects have led up to The Path of Motus," explains Antunes.
-The Path of Motus is currently in the final stages of development and will be released in 2018.
+The Path of Motus is currently in the final stages of development and will be released this summer.

 Michael Hicks - Design, Music, Programming, Writing, PR, Misc.